leobessa/dynamo-autoscale/README.md

   	file path as an argument, or a block, either of these needs to contain a set of rules (examples can be found in the `rulesets/` directory).

-  - `DynamoAutoscale.actioner`: The actioner is what performs provision scaling.
+  - `DynamoAutoscale.actioners`: The actioners are what perform provision scaling.
   	Locally this is faked, in production it makes API calls to DynamoDB.

   - `DynamoAutoscale.tables`: This is a hash table of `TableTracker` objects,